Do you own a business and are looking to grow?

 After you have found a business to buy and the business valuation is done, the next step is to make an offer to see if the seller is willing to accept or negotiate it.

-If the buyer requires getting finance from a third-party lender, this should be clearly stated including what the buyer has done to try and obtain finance.
+If the buyer requires financing from a third-party lender, this should be clear, including the steps the buyer has taken to obtain financing.

 Buyer Due Diligence in 7 Steps